jtiosue/jtiosue.github.io/pages/nontechnical/recommended-subjects-and-textbooks-for-self-study.md

 Group theory is one of the most beautiful subjects I've ever encountered.
 It is so beautiful how it connects so much of physics in such an elegant way.
 I also firmly believe that a physicst should learn group theory, specifically Lie group theory, as soon as they can, because it seems to apply to everything.
 I used the second part of [An Introduction to Tensors and Group Theory for Physicists, by Nadir Jeevanjee](https://www.amazon.com/Introduction-Tensors-Group-Theory-Physicists/dp/3319147935) to learn group theory.
 I think it's good, but I don't have anything else to compare it to.
 To get a full understanding of Lie groups, one needs differntial geometry, which this textbook does not do.
 It is a nice and quick way to get up to speed on group theory and I would definitely recommend it.
 I look forward to reading other textbooks to get a more sophisticated view Lie groups and their applications.

+I just started [these lectures](https://www.youtube.com/playlist?list=PL8yHsr3EFj53RWBkiHKoOsTw-dGHAoJ-h) by Richard Borcherds.
+They are awesome.
+He has a bunch of amazing lectures on YouTube.

 #### Differential geometry